malonkey1/Synergist/readme.md

   - It will complain about "BAD TRANSLATION" errors.
 Ignore it.
 It's just because I used native strings instead of pstrings like a dirty nasty boy.

-  - After you bin, if you are using my binaries or the develop binaries, replace the clientmessages-en binary in `data/bin` and `data/server/bin` with the one included here.
-There's a known issue with the message stores not being correctly binned with the develop branch.
+   - TODO: Learn how to do message stores

+  - If you bin with Develop branch EXEs, you'll probably get problems with message stores.
+If you do, make sure to keep a copy of `clientmessages-en.bin` to replace the bad message store bin develop produces.

-- Next, generate new templates with `mapserver.exe -productionmode -templates`
+- Next, generate new templates with `mapserver.exe -productionmode -templates` using the exes in `build templates and Run with these exes`

 - Finally, put the included data folder into your root installation.
 It includes the icons for the archetype, and without them you'll get some weirdness.
 If you want, you can pigg them up with the other textures.

 - Once you've got the bins, you should be able to run as normal.
 I have a separate setup for testing, and so I pigg the bins up with pig.exe or piglet and run that way.
+You will want to run using the exes I've provided in order to use the pet features.

 - If your client or server starts getting all cattywampus after this, it means something is all hinky in the attributes table in your database.
 If that's the case, you may need to delete cohdb from your database (dbserver will rebuild it.)
 If you have characters, I recommend backing them up.